2020-12-31

 2020-05-13

-After the Thai Royal Government declared emergency status at the end of March this year, almost the entire country went on lockdown.
-All stores, institutions, amusement parks shut down their gates, even the alcoholic beverages were banned to prevent gatherings.
-These precautionary measures aimed at curbing the spread of Covid-19.
+After the Thai Royal Government declared an emergency at the end of March this year, almost the entire country went on lockdown.
+All stores, institutions, and amusement parks shut down their gates, and even alcoholic beverages were banned to prevent gatherings.
+These preventive measures are aimed at curbing the spread of COVID-19.

-I hurriedly began to prepare myself to leave for Germany too fearing that this situation might last for a longer time than expected.
-Therefore, I had to run and book a new flight, which was on March 24th after the one had been booked that was supposed to take place on May 12th was also canceled.
+I hurriedly began to prepare myself to leave for Germany, too, fearing that this situation might last longer than expected.
+Therefore, I had to book a new flight, which was on March 24th, after the one I had booked, which was supposed to take place on May 12th, was also canceled.

-Shortly after that declaration, I learned that most of my colleagues left for their homelands, only three remained in Bangkok, including me.
-There was a strong hope that my flight that was scheduled on March 24th will take off, but two days before the actual departure, I was informed that it was canceled.
-At the time, most of the airway companies suspended their flights from BKK Airport to other destinations in the world over except for some companies kept operating, like Lufthansa, Qataraiways, Swiss ...etc. with very few trips even a large majority of them were also canceled.
+Shortly after that declaration, I learned that most of my colleagues had left for their homelands, and only three remained in Bangkok, including me.
+There was a strong hope that my flight scheduled on March 24th would take off, but two days before the departure, I was informed that it was canceled.
+At the time, most of the airway companies suspended their flights from BKK Airport to other destinations the world over, except for some companies that kept operating, like Lufthansa, Qataraiways, Swiss ...etc. with very few trips, even a large majority of them were also canceled.

 I felt hopeless that Thailand would open up its gates again in a short time.
-That feeling faded away when I received information that departure from Thailand is allowed but coming to is prohibited.
-The journey with constant watching out flights and calling up the airport and the offices of these airlines took me even to more frustration, as they did not give me clear answers about whether a certain flight is going to fly over or not.
-Even the authority at BKK airport assured me that there is no confirmation on any flight only the confirmation can be given on the flight that would take off today, "tomorrow no confirmation either, you have to wait until tomorrow, the flight after tomorrow we are unsure though, you have to wait until tomorrow."
+That feeling faded when I learned that departure from Thailand is allowed, but coming to is prohibited.
+The journey of constantly watching out for flights and calling the airport and the offices of these airlines took me even more frustration, as they needed to give me clear answers about whether a certain flight would fly over or not.
+Even the authority at BKK airport assured me that there was no confirmation on any flight only the confirmation could be given on the flight that would take off today, "tomorrow no confirmation either, you have to wait until tomorrow, the flight after tomorrow we are unsure though, you have to wait until tomorrow."

 I found myself accepting the fact that "just leave everything as it is."
-But sometimes I attempted to resist this fact; there are many plans back in Germany, what the consequence of calling them off?
+But sometimes, I attempt to resist this fact; there are many plans back in Germany.
+What is the consequence of calling them off?
 What about my legal status in the German Federal Republic as a residency holder not allowed to overstay abroad?
-Shall I go back to my country Palestine?
+Shall I go back to my country, Palestine?
 Would Israelis allow me to travel back to Germany again?
-But, the country there began taking serious steps for thwarting the spread of Covid-19.
+But the country there began taking serious steps to thwart the spread of COVID-19.

-Indeed, later on, the news was received that Israel and Palestine entirely went on lockdown as the positive examination of some Corona cases were discovered in the Palestinian Bethlehem city, the first place to have gone through the infection of Corona.
-As a result, both sides blocked down the borders and internally shut down all institutions and stores and enforced curfews.
+Indeed, later on, the news was received that Israel and Palestine entirely went on lockdown as the positive examination of some Corona cases was discovered in the Palestinian Bethlehem city, the first place to have gone through the infection of Corona.
+As a result, both sides blocked down the borders, internally shut down all institutions and stores, and enforced curfews.

 Day in and day out, I decided to stay for a month or more until further notice in Bangkok after renewing my visa at the immigration office.
-So during this period, I have learned about many stories of people, some I met with here in Bangkok, are stuck in different countries as a result, even in Thailand cannot fly back to their homelands because airports have gone on complete lockdown and how they are struggling with living in a foreign country where they had not planned to live for a while more than they had planned.
-Under this pandemic, they are challenged by many obstacles; they are financially challenged as their budget covers their accommodation for the scheduled period to stay in a foreign country.
+During this period, I learned many stories about people, some of whom I met in Bangkok, stuck in different countries.
+As a result, even those in Thailand cannot fly back to their homelands because airports have gone into complete lockdown, and how they are struggling with living in a foreign country where they had not planned to live for a while more than they had planned.
+Under this pandemic, they are challenged by many obstacles and are financially challenged as their budget covers their accommodation for the scheduled period to stay in a foreign country.
 They consequently are in a challenging situation where they should be careful with managing their budget.
-I heard that some resorted to their embassies for filing their cases, but I have no idea if any has worked out.
+Some resorted to their embassies to file cases, but I wonder if any has worked.

-For me also, I began grappling with the travel agency, with which I had booked my flight tickets.
-It pushed me to call up their office in the USA, which was costly as I used my local number in Bangkok.
+I also began grappling with the travel agency I had booked my flight tickets with.
+It pushed me to call their office in the USA, which was costly as I used my local number in Bangkok.
 After long talks, I managed to sort out the reimbursement matter for the two flight tickets on April 20th.
-But I have not gotten refunded up till now despite was promised by the travel agency that after two weeks, the money will be received back.
-It's quite understandable that these agencies are under heavy pressure sorting out enormous refund requests by clients around the world whose flights have been canceled.
+But I have just been refunded, despite the travel agency's promise that the money will be returned after two weeks.
+Understandably, these agencies are under heavy pressure to sort out enormous refund requests from clients worldwide whose flights have been canceled.

 2020-04-29